MikaSchoenmakers/MikasBalatro/README.md

 ### Suit Alley
 Diamond and Club cards gain +12 Chips when scored.
 Heart and Spade cards gain +3 Mult when scored.

+### The Printer
+If a hand scores more than the blind's required Chips, duplicate the played hand and add cards to your hand.

+### Shy Joker
+Gain X0.01 Mult for every card played, starting at X1 Mult.

+### The Gambler
+Retrigger all played **_Lucky_** cards.

 ## Installation
 - Requires [Steamodded](https://github.com/Steamopollys/Steamodded/).